AdamHutchison/dev-init/README.md

 # dev-init

-Dev Init is a simple CLI tool that allows you to easily install and manage docker based dev environments for your PHP projects.
+Dev Init is a simple CLI tool that allows you to easily install and manage docker based dev environments for several project types.
+Dev init will install a `docker-local` folder into your project that contains the full docker environment required to start developing.
+Dev-init also provides you with convenience commands to allow you to do common tasks from witin the containers.

 ## Dependencies
 * Dev-init requires that go is installed on your machine.
 Installation details can be found [here](https://golang.org/doc/install).

+## Definitions

+* Context - this refers to the directory from where the `dev` command is being run from. `dev` will alter the commands available depending on which framework or project type it detects within the current directory.

+* Module - A module refers to the driver code that allows dev init to be context aware (see the `Modules` section for more details).

 ## Instalation